ManticoreGamesInc/platform-documentation/src/faq.md

 >**Are all the content/assets premade?**

-> At the very base level the answer is 'yes' - We provide all the base 3D objects, materials, sounds, vfx, etc. however, users can then 'kitbash' them together to make whatever they want and share that with each other if they choose via Community Content.
+> At the very base level the answer is 'yes' - We provide all the base 3D objects, materials, sounds, VFX, etc. however, users can then 'kitbash' them together to make whatever they want and share that with each other if they choose via Community Content.

 >**Can we import custom assets?**